The Heart of UTC has found a home - UTC launches Foundation

 Immense Returns from Social Investment

-The Trinidad and Tobago Unit Trust Corporation’s (UTC) commitment to Corporate Social Responsibility embodies the promotion and development of communities within Trinidad and Tobago.
-The Corporation’s active social investment covers the following areas: improving the standard of living, literacy and youth development, cultural enhancement and the promotion of healthy lifestyles.
+The Trinidad and Tobago Unit Trust Corporation's commitment to Corporate Social Responsibility embodies the promotion and development of communities within Trinidad and Tobago.
+Our active social investment covers the following areas: improving the standard of living, literacy and youth development, cultural enhancement and the promotion of healthy lifestyles.

 With "sweat equity" and monetary contributions, we continue to build bridges, cultivate and cement relationships with organizations that have a profound and lifelong impact in the communities in which we operate.

-Through this approach to Corporate Social Responsibility, every member of the UTC team gives of their time and expertise to make a positive difference in the lives of the people and our nation.
+Through this approach to Corporate Social Responsibility (CSR), every member of the UTC team gives of their time and expertise to make a positive difference in the lives of the people and our nation.

 A look at UTC's Corporate Social Responsibility activities: